 Perhaps the biggest and most important change with the Shield Plus is the trigger.
 The company did away with the hinged trigger design in favor of a flat-face version and the trigger break was improved as well.
 Our sample pistol’s trigger broke at an average of 4.4 pounds and it ended up being one of the better triggers of the striker-fired pistols we tested.
 This was more for the very clean and authoritative snap of the trigger than the pull weight.
 There was no mushiness or creep, just a very crisp release—for a striker-fired pistol.

 Aside from those changes, everything else was the same including the hard-wearing Armornite finish and the reversible magazine release.
 A bonus with the tweaked design is that the Shield Plus will still fit the vast majority of holsters made for the original Shield.
-And while there’s not a whole lot of glitz and glam about the Shield Plus, it’s easily one of the best micro-compact pistols of the bunch.
+And while there’s not a whole lot of glitz and glam about the Shield Plus, it fits in as one of the best micro-compact handguns for concealed carry of the bunch.